 What We Do

+We are focused on our service users.
+Our Ethos reflects this and we concentrate on the dignity of individuals who have the right to participate in the design and monitoring of their treatment.
 Our Principals are based on respect for the right and dignity of our service users to choose their preferred treatment method that allows for a flexible and individually tailored regime that is focused on the individual needs of the patient in order that they can best manage their condition.